 - Quick online course designed for PA faculty

 Information on converting raw scores to scale scores is available in the Lookup app on the Reports tab of ExamDriver.
-This is useful for making accurate comparisons for cohorts that have taken both Version 5 and Version 6 of the End of Rotation exams, and for converting historical scores to the scale.
+This is useful for making accurate comparisons for cohorts that have taken End of Rotation exams of Version 5 and earlier and Version 6 and later, and for converting historical scores to the scale for analysis over time.
 You can convert both individual scores, and complete, unedited composite reports.

 Interpreting National Cohort Data